s-glass/reading-notes/201/class6.md

 **1. How would you describe an object to a non-technical friend you grew up with?**

 In the JavaScript language, an object is a collection of data that is related in some way to one another.
-For example, data about a person, including their name, age, etc.
+For example, data about a person, including their name, age, job, etc.

 **2. What are some advantages to creating object literals?**

+- It's an efficient way of transfering a series of structured and related data items.

+- It is easier to work with than arrays for identifying individual items by name.

 **3. How do objects differ from arrays?**

+Objects don't have indexes/index numbers; you instead use the name for each member's value.

 **4. Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation.**

+For example, you can't use dot notation to access an object property name held in a variable - but you can access the value with bracket notation.

 **5. Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?**

+`this` refers to the specific `const` declaration of `dog`, in this case, the data entered for `name` and `age` in this specific `const` (dog).

+The advantage is that you can specifically target each value of the `const`/object by name.

 --------------------------------